DAI'S WALK-AROUND-WALES BLOG - September 2016

 I spent 5 days working as an extra on a BBC production of Decline and Fall by Evelyn Waugh.
 It is thought that the 3 part mini-series will air around the Christmas period.
 The series is filmed almost entirely in Wales although two of the days I spent filming were inside Shepton Mallet's Cornhill prison, not a nice place !
 My role was a prisoner and I worked alongside Jack Whitehall (Bad Education) and Stephen Graham (This is England).
 The locations in Wales where I filmed was Trefil Quarry, I was a in a chain gang and Cyfartha Castle for a church service.
-More info to follow with photos once the programme is aired.
+Below are links to a couple of scenes that I was in.

 3/9/16 - 4 KIDS TOGETHER

 It's not often I get my 4 children together so when I do I like to get a photo of them altogether.

 Additional in this photo are Dale's partner Jess and yours truly.

 5/9/16 - DAI'S UNOFFICIAL TOUR of NPT - LEG 3 - GLYNNEATH to PONT MELIN FACH